Technopig100/adkiso/README.rst

 Create images
 =============

-Usually the archiso tools are installed as a package.
-However, it is also possible to clone this repository and create images without installing archiso system-wide.
+Usually the adkiso tools are installed as a package.
+However, it is also possible to clone this repository and create images without installing adkiso system-wide.

 As filesystems are created and various mount actions have to be done when creating an image, **root** is required to run the scripts.

-When archiso is installed system-wide and the modification of a profile is desired, it is necessary to copy it to a writeable location, as ``/usr/share/archiso`` is tracked by the package manager and only writeable by root (changes will be lost on update).
+When adkiso is installed system-wide and the modification of a profile is desired, it is necessary to copy it to a writeable location, as ``/usr/share/adkiso`` is tracked by the package manager and only writeable by root (changes will be lost on update).

 The examples below will assume an unmodified profile in a system location (unless noted otherwise).